 If the Democratic Party wants to have any chance of success in future elections and win back their traditional voting blocs, major policy and ideological changes must occur, and they must occur immediately.

-Firstly, the Democratic Party must completely abandon liberalism and its derivatives – neoliberalism, third-way liberalism, progressive liberalism, and pretty much every other major form of liberalism.
+Firstly, the Democratic Party must completely abandon liberalism and its derivatives – neoliberalism, third-way liberalism, faux progressive liberalism, and pretty much every other major form of liberalism.
 The current era of politics in the United States is much more palatable to populism – ideologically and rhetorically – than any other ideology.
 Most voting blocs aren’t interested in boring, liberal civility politics that focuses 95% of their attention on DEI, advancing transgender rights, focusing solely on abortion as the number one issue, and spending the other 5% pretending to be upset about some specific economic disparity, only to do not one single thing to correct the issue.

 Second, while I do not believe any economic shift is necessary for the Democratic Party – with the exception of constantly acting like every economic issue is also a racial issue – the Democratic Party cannot continue the wildly socially progressive, openly antagonist policies they have assumed.
-Pretending like there is nothing wrong with biological men being in women’s sports, constantly attacking people who don’t believe children should be allowed to undergo gender reassignment therapy or surgery, consistently using terms like “toxic masculinity” and “misogynistic” to refer to young men, or anyone in general, who aren’t supporting Kamala Harris or hold a slightly more conservative position on gender roles or certain social issues, is a fantastic way to alienate and completely lose voters such as myself.
+Pretending like there is nothing wrong with transgender individuals, who are biologically male, being in women’s sports, constantly attacking people who don’t believe children should be allowed to undergo gender reassignment therapy or surgery, consistently using terms like “toxic masculinity” and “misogynistic” to refer to young men, or anyone in general, who aren’t supporting Kamala Harris or hold a slightly more conservative position on gender roles or certain social issues, is a fantastic way to alienate and completely lose voters such as myself.
 While certain social issues – gay marriage and legalizing marijuana – are supported by a broad majority of Americans, the aforementioned social issues are much less popular and, frankly, to most people, somewhat absurd.
 While the Democratic Party does not need to completely flip on the issue of immigration, closing your eyes, plugging your ears, and pretending that there is no crisis at the border simply furthers the idea that Democrats do not care about resolving contentious social issues.

 The Democratic Party must be willing to adopt a much more populist framework along with a more socially moderate ideology if they want any chance to regain their footing among young voters, rural voters, and certain minority groups.
 If not, then many people, such as myself, will continue to view the Democratic establishment as antagonistic and opposed to my interests and will never regain our vote, and they will deserve every last bit of their fall.